afsc-assessments/ebswp_2023/doc/EBSpollock.md

-A diagnostic approach to evaluate input variance specifications (via sample size under multinomial assumptions) was added in this assessment.
+A diagnostic approach to evaluate input variance specifications (via sample size under multinomial assumptions) was added in the 2018 assessment.
 This method uses residuals from mean ages together with the concept that the sample variance of mean age (from a given annual data set) varies inversely with input sample size.
 It can be shown that for a given set of input proportions